 Qiwāma-enforcement, as has been discussed, is entirely about bad wives, therefore the fact that good wives do not need it is irrelevant.
 What they say is similar to:

-- Good citizens do not need law-enforcement in order to make them behave in constructive ways in society.
+- Good citizens do not need law enforcement in order to make them behave in constructive ways in society.

-- Therefore society does not need law-enforcement.
+- Therefore society does not need law enforcement.

 If it is admitted that qiwāma-enforcement is about dealing with bad wives, a person might argue that this means that in a society of enlightened and educated individuals we can do away with qiwāma, living as if verse 4:34 does not apply to us.
 This is the argument of certain activists; qiwāma may have made sense in a certain time and place, but it is certainly quite out of place in modern society.
 This thinking relies on the assumption that there are no relevant differences between men and women that would justify giving men higher authority.
-The assumption is that men and women are exactly the same when it comes to everything that matters, therefore there is no sense in treating them differently.
+The assumption is that men and women are exactly the same when it comes to everything that matters; therefore there is no sense in treating them differently.

 A feminist who appreciates everything said above may go on to say that she does not like to live with a husband who thinks he has the right of having the final word.
 But even in this case she is misunderstanding the purpose of 4:34.
 If she marries a husband as intelligent and educated as herself, he will probably be the type of person to work out all issues of authority without having to resort to saying that God has granted him the final word.
 It is only an extremely socially inept man who insults his wife by telling her he has authority over her.
-An intelligent and intellectually mature Muslim man will instead treat her like an equal, the way Prophet Muhammad appears to have treated his wife Aisha.
+An intelligent and intellectually mature Muslim man will instead treat her like an equal, the way Prophet Muhammad PBUH appears to have treated his wife Aisha.

 The final remaining feminist criticism would be her saying that she does not want to be subject to a man’s authority no matter how good of a man he is.
 She wants to be free and make her own way in the world without reference to a man.
 Islam’s answer is that she is free to not get married, but the general framework of marriage within Islam will always be the qiwāma framework, which is prescribed in the Quran and accepted by the vast majority of the world’s Muslim men and Muslim women.
 Rejecting qiwāma is similar to rejecting the Ramadan fast.
 One can come up with various logical reasons for rejecting fasting (it reduces worker productivity, for example), but since it is God who prescribes it, we have no option but to do as He says.
 Additionally, if 99% of women are quite happy to live under qiwāma while 1% of them dislike it, whose opinion is more authoritative?
 The radical feminist answer would be that any woman who refuses to agree with feminism is foolish and her opinions do not count.
-The humanist answer would be that as a human, her worth does not derive from how much of a feminist she is, and if the majority of intelligent and educated Muslim women do not have a problem with qiwāma, that is very strong evidence in favor of the traditional Islamic family.
+The humanist answer would be that as humans, their worth does not derive from how feminist they are, and if the majority of intelligent and educated Muslim women do not have a problem with qiwāma, that is very strong evidence in favor of the traditional Islamic family.

 Interfacing With Secular Law